rlangoy/ZedBoard-BareMetal-Examples/Hello03/README.txt

 Same example as in Hello03 initiates the UART to use:
   baudrate: 11,5200 8-N-1 (8-bit no-parity one-stop-bit)
-  The example show impements a hedder describing the UART registers
+  The example show impements a structure describing the UART registers and some registers bitmask.This sample dosent depent on U-Boot (to setup the baudrate etc)

 BUILD REQUIREMENTS
 ===================